Role of the Application Architect

 Closer look on Software Architect

 The above paragraph discussed perspective of companies whose business requires software development, but do not sell it.
 As in an outsourcing company, here in Future Processing we develop software for our clients.
 Sometimes, this is a single application, sometimes an entire solution, consisting of smaller projects, for a particular company.
-This means that architect roles, with the most abstract look on project that require constant cooperation with business (Enterprise, sometimes Solution), are usually covered by our clients.
-The roles that are closer to development, such as Application and sometimes Systems Architects, usually lays on our side and are covered by team’s Lead Developer.
+This means that architect roles, with the most abstract look on project that require constant cooperation with business, so Enterprise architect, are usually covered by our clients.
+The roles that are closer to development, such as Application and often Systems Architects, usually lays on our side.

 What does architect know?

 As I have mentioned before, the primary responsibility of the architect is a holistic look at the system.
 He knows things such as:

 - What are the non-functional requirements to the system and how does the architecture reflect them,

 - What are the stakeholders development plans for the application and why the architecture do not hinder this development in the future,